blacklightpy/vaultofknowledge/Torah Study - Temp.md

 	5. **Other stuff (e.g. idols are useless)**
 		1. Exodus 34, Verse 14 (Your God is a Jealous God)

-Exodus 34, Verse 12 (Do not make a treaty with Canaanites) Exodus 34, Verse 13 (Break down the altars of the Canaanites) Exodus 34, Verse 14 (Do not worship other gods, for your God is a Jealous God) Exodus 34, Verse 17 (Do not make a treaty with the Canaanites, as they may mislead you) Exodus 34, Verse 17 (Do not make molten gods)
+Exodus 34, Verse 11 (I will drive out the Canaanites to give you Israel) Exodus 34, Verse 12 (Do not make a treaty with Canaanites) Exodus 34, Verse 13 (Break down the altars of the Canaanites) Exodus 34, Verse 14 (Do not worship other gods, for your God is a Jealous God) Exodus 34, Verse 17 (Do not make a treaty with the Canaanites, as they may mislead you) Exodus 34, Verse 17 (Do not make molten gods)

+Leviticus 19, Verse 4 (Do not make molten gods) Leviticus 20, Verse 2 (Israelites or Foreign residents in Israel who sacrifice their children to Molek is to be killed) Leviticus 26, Verse 1 (Do not make idols or sacred stones)

+Numbers 25, Verses 1-5 (Kill Israelites who worship Baal) Numbers 33, Verse 52 (Drive out the Canaanites completely, Destroy their idols)

+Deuteronomy 4, Verse 23 (Take care not to make idols, or else you'll face the wrath of God) Deuteronomy 7, Verse 5 (Destroy their altars) Deuteronomy 7, Verse 16 (Destroy the people without pity, and do not serve their gods) Deuteronomy 7, Verse 25-26 (Do not desire the silver or gold in their idols, destroy them) Deuteronomy 9
+Deuteronomy 12
+Deuteronomy 13
+Deuteronomy 13

+- 4:23-24 (don't worship idols, remember)
+- 7:5 (destroy idols and poles)
+- 7:16 (destroy without pity)
+- 7:25-26 (burn their gods in fire, don't take silver and gold)
+- 9:16-21 (moses punishes)
+- 12:2-3 (destroy idols of the nations you attack)
+- 13:1-5 (kill false prophets who mislead)
+- 13:6-10 (kill friends of family who teach false gods)
+- 13:12-15 (if someone does idol worship in a city, investigate and destroy them)
+- 17:2-5 (kill man or woman who worships other gods or sun or stars)
+- 18:20 (kill false prophets who mislead)
+- 27:15 (it is detestable thing)
+- 29:16-18 (warning)
+- 32:16-21 (god provoked by israel)

 - Exodus
 	- 20:3-5 (commandment)